tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson09.md

     def set_rotation(self,angle,x,y,z):
         ''' create a rotation of angle degrees around axis (x,y,z) and use that to form a unit quaternion
+            This is a factory method .. it creates an object, but isn't a constructor.
         '''
         radians = angle/180*math.pi
         c = math.cos(radians/2)